Neck Strain or Spasm

 If your neck pain is caused by arthritis in the small joints in your spine, then NSAIDs, physical therapy, or injections are possible treatments to reduce your pain.
 X-ray will help identify the arthritis in the spine.
 NSAIDs can help reduce pain initially and physical therapy can help strengthen the muscles around the spine to take pressure off the arthritic joints to promote pain relief and prevent painful stress on the joints.
 If these conservative treatments fail, then steroid injections to the facet joints (the small joints in the spine) or medial branch blocks, which block the nerves that supply sensation to the facet joints in the spine, can be attempted.

 Less commonly you might have pain in your neck that goes down into your arm.
 This may be associated with numbness or tingling sensations, and possibly even weakness.
 In these case, your pain is most likely caused by a pinched nerve in your neck.
 MRI and EMG can help confirm this diagnosis.
 NSAIDs, oral steroids, neuropathic pain medications (to treat nerve pain), and physical therapy are conservative treatment options that may be attempted at first to help control the pain.
 If these treatments to do not help, then epidural steroid injections to target the pinched nerve root can be attempted.
-C7 is the most common nerve affected in a cervical radiculopathy about 60% of the time, followed by C6 about 25% of the time.
+In certain cases, surgery may be required.